lonkaars/blog/_items/git.md

 # HTTP Access with cgit

-Cgit is probably the easiest thing to set up.
+[Cgit][cgit] is probably the easiest thing to set up.
 It has great built-in documentation (`man 5 cgitrc`).
 Pretty much all configuration is in `/etc/cgitrc` (css/syntax highlighting isn't in there).
 The only reason I'm posting my config here is because for some reason, the order of the options in